kulve/tegra-ubuntu/README.md

 * Low-power core doesn't work (kernel crash)
     * CPUfreq with ondemand governer works though.
 * Gstreamer usually assumes xvimagesink as the video sink, but nvxvimagesink must be used.
-    * Totem obeys gconf: gconftool-2  -s /system/gstreamer/0.10/default/videosink nvxvimagesink --type=string
+    * Totem has moved to GStreamer 1.0 so no Tegra support anymore.
 * Wifi firmware binaries not included, they need to be copied from the Android rootfs.

 Setting up the rootfs